-Another limitation of this Effective Sphere Method is its inability to resolve electrostatic torques and non line-of-sight forces that result from non-symmetric spacecraft bodies.
-This is crucial when relative attitudes and small separation distances on the order of the spacecraft dimensions are a consideration in the mission scenario.
-The Multi Sphere Model (MSM), as presented in Reference [18], is an approach that attempts to resolve these shortcomings.
+Another limitation of the effective sphere method presented in [16] is its inability to resolve electrostatic torques and non line-of-sight forces that result from nonsymmetric spacecraft bodies.
+This is crucial when relative attitudes and small separation distances in the order of the spacecraft dimensions are a consideration in the mission scenario.
+The multi-sphere method (MSM), as presented in [18], is an approach that attempts to resolve these shortcomings.
 A generic spacecraft shape is modeled by a collection of conducting spheres.
 Computation is limited to inverting an $n \times n$ matrix (where n is the number of spheres in the system) to determine the charge on each sphere, and forces and torques are subsequently predicted by summation of the contribution of each sphere by Coulomb's law.
 This allows for six degree of freedom electrostatic simulations of relative spacecraft motion in real time, which is crucial for the development of robust relative position and orientation control algorithms in local space situational awareness applications.

-At the most accurate end of the spectrum, FEA software such as Ansoft's Maxwell 3D ©,[19] creates a highly precise but computationally expensive solution of the electrostatic potential fields by solving Poisson's equation on each finite element in the entire 3D space, with boundary conditions created from the spacecraft geometries and potentials.
-FEA solvers are not capable of faster-than-realtime charged relative motion simulations, and therefore do not provide analytical insight into the dynamics and control of such scenarios.
+At the most accurate end of the spectrum, FEA software such as ANSOFT's Maxwell3D, [19] creates a highly precise but computationally expensive solution of the electrostatic potential fields by solving Poisson's equation on each finite element in the entire 3-D space, with boundary conditions created from the spacecraft geometries and potentials.
+FEA solvers are not capable of faster than real-time charged relative motion simulations, and therefore do not provide analytical insight into the dynamics and control of such scenarios.
 They are, however, useful for creating truth solutions that can be used to verify the lower order models of interest here.

-The prior MSM scheme that attempt to populate the spacecraft volume with interior spheres is referred to as the Volume MSM, or VMSM.
-Here a nonlinear fit is used to match the forces and torques from a truth model as described above at various separation distances and orientations.
+The prior MSM scheme that populates the spacecraft volume with interior spheres is referred to as the volume MSM (VMSM).
+Here, a nonlinear fit is used to match the forces and torques from a truth model, as described above, at various separation distances and orientations.
 One drawback of this VMSM approach is the necessity for an external shape to generate forces and torques.
-Another limitation is that, despite implementing symmetry arguments, the nonlinear fit is not robust for increasing numbers of spheres, which is desirable to capture the 3D and induced charge effects of more intricate geometries at small separation distances.
+Another limitation is that, despite implementing symmetry arguments, the nonlinear fit is not robust for increasing numbers of spheres, which is desirable to capture the 3-D and induced charge effects of more intricate geometries at small separation distances.
 This paper will investigate how to populate generic spacecraft shapes with higher numbers of uniformly positioned spheres, placed on the surface of the conducting body.
-This method is referred to as the Surface MSM, or SMSM.
-There is a slightly higher computational cost when computing forces and torques due to the increase in size of the Position Dependent Capacitance matrix, but the time necessary to set up the model is dramatically decreased.
+This method is referred to as the surface MSM (SMSM).
+There is a slightly higher computational cost when computing forces and torques due to the increase in size of the PDC matrix, but the time necessary to setup the model is dramatically decreased.
 In the end, this new method helps to bridge the gap in accuracy between the original MSM and FEA approaches.
-Meanwhile, none of the models discussed above are rendered obsolete by the inclusion of a new approach, if the trade-offs of computation time and accuracy are considered.
-Rather, the new SMSM method provides a new tool for scenarios where increased electrostatic force and torque modeling is critical for single digit craft radii separation distances.
+Meanwhile, none of the models discussed above are rendered obsolete by the inclusion of a new approach, if the tradeoffs of computation time and accuracy are considered.
+Rather, the SMSM method provides a new tool for scenarios where increased accuracy electrostatic force and torque modeling are critical because separation distances are in the order of craft radii.